Jaycode88/veg-centric-msp3/README.md

 ![screenshot](static/documentation/navigation.webp)

  - #### Footer Bar
-    - The footer bar in our web application, Veg-Centric, is a helpful component that appears at the bottom of each page.
-The Footer bar acknowledges the developer behind the project, and offers links to the developer's GitHub and LinkedIn profiles.
-This promotes transparency, user engagement, and a seamless browsing experience for our users.
+    - The footer bar is a key component of Veg-Centric, designed to enhance user engagement, transparency, and accessibility.
+It appears at the bottom of every page and contains valuable information and links to various resources.

+    - The Join our community section:  This is a a strategically placed text to entice users to join the community

+    - The contact us section: This section offers the user the option to get in contact via either email or facebook with icons for links.

+    - The Developer information section: Here you can find important information behind Veg-Centric, Including icon links to the GitHub Repo and the developers LinkedIn Page.

 ![screenshot](static/documentation/footer.webp)